The decision of whether to purchase a V6 or V8 car is largely a personal one.

 History of internal combustion engines

-Before the 19th century the most common type of engines, where steam engines.
+Before the 19th century, the most common type of engines were steam engines.
 Things changed in the 1950s when fuel started being used as an energy source.

 The internal combustion chambers use an air/fuel mixture to run the engine.
 Inside the combustion chambers are pistons that move up and down when the fuel/air mixture is ignited.
 This then drives the crankshaft and wheel axles.

 Due to the additional cylinders in the V8, it means that it consumes more fuel than the V6.
-If you are thinking of doing occasional city driving then it would be uneconomical to drive a V8.
+If you are thinking of using it for occasional city driving then it would be uneconomical to drive a V8.
 The V8 will also cost more than the V6.
-If you are looking for a car with less friction and maintenance costs then the V6 is better but if it is the power that you are after then the V8 delivers.
+If you are looking for a car with less friction and maintenance costs then the V6 is better but if it is the power that you are after, then the V8 delivers.

 The reason they have been widely used is due to the low manufacturing costs.
 Drawbacks include the inability to incorporate large cylinders like 2.5 or 3.0 liters and this limits performance.
 You also have a higher center of gravity and a rigid layout when compared to the V6 and V8.